Ayush32/Scheduler-Microservice/README.md

 * Download and extract the zip file by
 * git clone https://github.com/Ayush32/Scheduler-Microservice.git
 * open Command Prompt - Install Virtualenv using -> pip install virtualenv
-* Open the folder inside VScode
+* Open the Scheduler-Microservice directory inside VScode
-* Open terminal and setup virtual enviroment by following steps
+* Open terminal in vscode and setup virtual enviroment by following steps

               virtualenv venv
               Go to scripts directory then activate the virtual environment - venv\Scripts\activate